Victim in foiled Aranguez robbery: Kill dem! - Trinidad and Tobago Newsday

 “This is the first time we have ever had a robbery in the last 17 years.”

-Subrian did not reveal specific security arrangements but said the company has adopted a proactive approach to minimise the possibility of their trucks and drivers being targeted.
+Subrian did not reveal specific security arrangements, but said the company has adopted a proactive approach to minimise the possibility of its trucks and drivers being targeted.

 Police: Quick response is proof measures are working